mdeguzis/documents/system/system-paths.md

 You also have `/etc/environment` where you can set global environmental variables but that's read rather than sourced (commands inside it are not executed but variable definitions are set).

+### Other env vars

+Lastly, if something, such as the SSH daemon is sourcing files, you may end up with other results.
+For example, the the SSH daemon, via the `pam_motd` module of the PAM library, displays the contents of `/etc/motd`.
+Via the `pam_env` module, it sets the environment variables from `/etc/environment` and `~/.pam_environment`.
 ## What is my path

 /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin